MohamedAamil/Assignments/README.md

 On Oct 25:
   To Do List - Using PySimpleGui:

-  User - Friendly,
+  1.User - Friendly.
-  Can Add a Task,
+  2.Can Add a Task.
-  Can Remove a Task,
+  3.Can Remove a Task.
-  Can Edit a Task,
+  4.Can Edit a Task.
-  Can Add Priority,
+  5.Can Add Priority.
-  Can arrange by Priority,
+  6.Can arrange by Priority.
-  Can Add Deadline,
+  7.Can Add Deadline.
-  Can save your Tasks in file
+  8.Can save your Tasks in file.